xsdc/AppleStoreGlucode/DesignPatterns/AppleStoreTemplateMethod/README.md

 hermèsSeries10AppleWatchConfiguration.process()

 // Output:
-// Implementation for converting the front data structure for the Apple Watch Hermès Series case size.
+// Implementation for converting the data structure for the Apple Watch Hermès Series case size.
-// Directly set Hermès Series 10 case material to titanium.
+// Implementation for converting the data structure for the Apple Watch Hermès Series case material.
-// Implementation for converting the front data structure for the Apple Watch Hermès Series band.
+// Implementation for converting the data structure for the Apple Watch Hermès Series band.
-// Implementation for converting the front data structure for the Apple Watch Hermès Series band size.
+// Implementation for converting the data structure for the Apple Watch Hermès Series band size.
+// Implementation for converting the data structure for the Apple Watch Hermès Series 10 engraving.
 ```